hwanggu-corgi/hwanggu-log/update.md

     - How do we subscribe to events in `msg_queue_poll` without knowing what events we are subscribing to?
 There is no argument/parameter related to target events in here.
     - How do we subscribe to events in `msg_queue_poll`?

-1. Corgi add progress #113 on assignment 2, CSC 369♥♥
+1. Corgi add progress #115 on assignment 2, CSC 369♥♥
-    - Corgi working on `msg_queue_poll` #11
+    - Corgi working on `msg_queue_poll` #13
         - Corgi working on helper function `subscribe_to_events`
-2. [on hold] Corgi add progress #70 on creating application for NHN 고도♥♥
+2. Corgi completed submitting application to NHN 고도♥♥
     - Corgi working uploading hyungmogu.com to github.com
         - Corgi working on moving front-end parts from old portfolio-site to here
             - Added temporary static files